Millennium #1 cover by Joe Stanton

 4. The Complete Millennium Reading Order

 The main thing with Millennium is that, unlike most other crossover events, if you only read the core miniseries, some story elements will be missing.
-All the tie-ins are not must-read, though.
+Not all the tie-ins are must-reads, though.
 If you are looking to skip some of the tie-ins, start with the following:

 • If you are reading Wonder Woman, you can skip the event.
 If you are reading the event, you can skip the Wonder Woman issues.